Fiserv/unified-merchant-master/docs/specification/master/attribute_master.md

 ### DOMAIN_ID

-* Description: ID from Domain Master table to link attribute with specific domain
+* Description: ID from Domain Master table to link attribute with a domain
 * API field: NA
 * Field Specification: